mohamed404eg/Driving-License-Management/README.md

 ## database
 - you need to download the sqlserver and sql server management studio
 - after download import the database backup name "DVLD-v1.bak" in folder "DatabaseBackup"
-- now yuor finsh .
+- now yuor finish .